kiwidude68/calibre_plugins/CONTRIBUTING.md

 - Alternatively just clone this repo to a folder on your machine.
 - If you are a point-and-click in Windows Explorer sort of person then I recommend [TortoiseGit](https://tortoisegit.org/).
 - Ensure you have Python installed, I use version 3.10

-## Getting Started (Linux)

-Currently I have no Linux environment to create the appropriate setup instructions for.
-Also the batch files mentioned are obviously only for Windows too.
-If someone wants to contribute the necessary shell script equivalents into the .build folder and instructions then great - otherwise stick to Windows...

 ### Plugin Batch Files